luloxi/PunkSociety/README.md

 - **Integrate GraphQL to index NFTs** and save RPC calls (Reference: [Bootstrap a Full Stack Modern dapp using the Scaffold-ETH CLI and Subgraph Extension](https://siddhantk08.hashnode.dev/bootstrap-a-full-stack-modern-dapp-using-the-scaffold-eth-cli-and-subgraph-extension))
 - **Gasless minting function** for users to upload their metadata to IPFS and sign a EIP 712 message, and then wait for an investor (first minter) to pay for the contract creation transaction.
 - **Implement a database to store the signatures** that allows first minters to start a collection (Reference: [grants.buidlguidl.com](https://github.com/BuidlGuidl/grants.buidlguidl.com))
-- **First minter gets a share of the sales** of all the NFTs minted in that collection
+- **First minter gets a share of succesive mints** of all the NFTs minted in that collection

 ### 🛒 Marketplace